EnerSys (ENS) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the maker of industrial batteries had gained 8.59% over the past month, outpacing the Industrial Products sector's gain of 6.12% and the S&P 500's gain of 3.58% in that time.
+Heading into today, shares of the maker of industrial batteries had gained 1.84% over the past month, lagging the Industrial Products sector's gain of 8.24% and the S&P 500's gain of 5.14% in that time.

-EnerSys will be looking to display strength as it nears its next earnings release, which is expected to be August 9, 2023.
-The company is expected to report EPS of $1.64, up 42.61% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $952.97 million, up 6% from the prior-year quarter.
+Investors will be hoping for strength from EnerSys as it approaches its next earnings release, which is expected to be August 9, 2023.
+In that report, analysts expect EnerSys to post earnings of $1.37 per share.
+This would mark year-over-year growth of 19.13%.
+Our most recent consensus estimate is calling for quarterly revenue of $952.97 million, up 6% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.09 per share and revenue of $3.92 billion, which would represent changes of +32.77% and +5.69%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.87 per share and revenue of $3.92 billion.
+These totals would mark changes of +9.93% and +5.69%, respectively, from last year.

 Any recent changes to analyst estimates for EnerSys should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.7% higher.
-EnerSys is holding a Zacks Rank of #1 (Strong Buy) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+EnerSys is holding a Zacks Rank of #4 (Sell) right now.

-Investors should also note EnerSys's current valuation metrics, including its Forward P/E ratio of 15.88.
-For comparison, its industry has an average Forward P/E of 23.83, which means EnerSys is trading at a discount to the group.
+Investors should also note EnerSys's current valuation metrics, including its Forward P/E ratio of 18.34.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.83.

-It is also worth noting that ENS currently has a PEG ratio of 1.13.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Manufacturing - Electronics was holding an average PEG ratio of 2.19 at yesterday's closing price.
+It is also worth noting that ENS currently has a PEG ratio of 1.31.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Manufacturing - Electronics was holding an average PEG ratio of 2.17 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report